zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_virtual_function.rst

 - The targeted Z system must be in the Dynamic Partition Manager (DPM) operational mode.
 - The HMC userid must have these task permissions: 'Partition Details'.
-- The HMC userid must have object-access permissions to these objects: Backing accelerator adapters of the target virtual functions, partitions of the target virtual functions, CPCs of these partitions.
+- The HMC userid must have object\-access permissions to these objects: Backing accelerator adapters of the target virtual functions, partitions of the target virtual functions, CPCs of these partitions.